-Most recently, she was involved with America's Choice 2012, serving for more than a year as the correspondent for Newsources CNN RunningMate 2012.
-It's a market-exclusive source, serving more than 800 affialiate with personalized coverage, award-winning reporting, and insightful analysis.
+In 2011-2012, Dunnan also served for more than a year as the political correspondent, covering the presidential race for Newsources CNN RunningMate.
+RunningMate is a market-exclusive source, serving more than 800 affiliates with personalized coverage, award-winning reporting, and insightful analysis.
 Dunnan reported from political events, caucuses and primaries, debates, both political conventions and election night in Chicago.

 Before moving to West Palm Beach, Dunnan was a general assignment reporter and fill-in anchor for WAFF 48 News in Huntsville, Ala.
 She was honored with an Alabama AP award for coverage of fatal tornadoes, and for her live coverage of Vice President Dick Cheneys visit to the area.

-Dunnan is a native of Washington, D.C.
-She graduated magna cum laude and with honors from Brown University.
-She also received her masters degree from the Medill School of Journalism at Northwestern University.
+Dunnan graduated magna cum laude and with honors from Brown University.
+She was also an NCAA Division 1 soccer player.
+Dunnan went on to receive her masters degree from the Medill School of Journalism at Northwestern University.